davidkesnr/GIS-Glen-Tanar/README.md

 ![](README_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-There appears to be very little association between the two variables.
-We might expect that the linear model will reflect this:
+In agreement with the scatterplot matrix, there appears to be a negligible association between the two variables.
+We can expect that the linear model will reflect this:

 ``` r
 roe.lm <- lm(RoeMean~elev.scale, deer)